Abmart0803/The-Pig-Game/README.md

 ### Key Features <a name="key-features"></a>

-- Play Agin Button
+- New Game Button
-- Score Checking with correct number button
+- Hold Score button
 - High Score Number section
-- Low or High Messaging section

 <p align="right">(<a href="#readme-top">back to top</a>)</p>